zaxophone/ZacksPlugin/README.txt

 NYAN- Cat
 CHEESE

-This plugin depends on Ionic.Zip which is distributed with the program but must be re-referred to in VS There are no exceptions in this plugin so errors in syntax or IO will lead to crash -Zack
+This plugin depends on Ionic.Zip which is distributed with the program but must be re-referred to in VS. Ionic should then be         included with the plugin in the Plugins folder.
+AquaConsole will not recognise Ionic.Zip as a plugin.
+There are no exceptions in this plugin so errors in syntax or IO will lead to crash -Zack